-Sometimes I get burned taking thing for granted.
+Sometimes I get burned taking things for granted.
 The other day I realized that the Obama Selective Service form formerly published in 2008 that has been criticized by the Cold Case Posse as a fake has never to my knowledge appeared from any reputable source.
 Was the published image completely authentic?
 I also wondered, would the best available copy of the selective service form possibly show more detail?

 The short answers to those two issues are “yes” and “no.”

 I filed my FOIA with the Selective Service System on September 2, and just 10 days later, I had my answer.
-I asked specifically of the images available were color, black and white or grey scale.
+I asked specifically if the images available were color, black and white or grey scale.
 They said:

 A Xerox 😯 copy in black and white color is enclosed; it is the best copy available to us.

-The image I received appears to me to be of about the same quality as what has been published before, and in particular large portions of the postmark are missing–not just the “19”, but other text and parts of the year number as well.
+The image I received appears to me to be of about the same quality as what has been published before, and in particular large portions of the postmark are missing–not just the “19”, but other text and parts of the year number too.
 It is obvious on this image that the postmark didn’t reproduce well.
 There is just a tiny bit from the bottom of another form on my image, suggesting that it derives from a microfilm copy.